JuzerShakir/ror_guide/README.md

 **Contributions are welcome.** 😀

-- Topics that are not covered in these pages.
+- Topics and questions that are not covered in these pages.
-- Have a much better resource to an existing topic.
+- Have a much better resource to an existing question or topic.